 -

-Procedures
+Establishing Procedures

 Functions of Financial Management

-More practically, a financial manager’s activities in the above areas revolve around planning and forecasting and controlling expenditures.
+A financial manager’s activities in the above areas revolve around planning and forecasting and controlling expenditures.

-The FP&A function includes issuing P&L statements, analyzing which product lines or services have the highest profit margin or contribute the most to net profitability, maintaining the budget and forecasting the company’s future financial performance and scenario planning.
+The FP&A function includes issuing P&L statements, analyzing which product lines or services have the highest profit margin or contribute the most to net profitability, maintaining the budget, and forecasting the company’s future financial performance and scenario planning.

 Along with cash management, financial management includes revenue recognition, or reporting the company’s revenue according to standard accounting principles.
 Balancing accounts receivable turnover ratios is a key part of strategic cash conservation and management.
 This may sound simple, but it isn’t always: At some companies, customers might pay months after receiving your service.
-At what point do you consider that money “yours” — and report the good news to investors?
+At what point do you consider that money “yours”—and report the good news to investors?

 5 Tips to Improve Your Accounts Receivable Turnover Ratio |